 The cue itself can also have options set to block all shapes, see Cue List Options.

 You can also block attributes for shapes independently during recording using the @ menu.
 Select the Attribute using the attribute bank buttons, press @ then the FX group button.
 The softkeys will then give the options Block Shape and Unblock Shape.
 If an attribute is set to Blocked the wheel display will show a "Blocked" watermark.

-If Shape Tracking is not enabled, shapes in each cue are independent from each other.
+If the Shape Tracking option in Cue list options is not enabled, shapes in each cue are independent from each other.
 If an identical shape (with the same size and speed) is saved in a following cue then the shape will continue running rather than restarting.

 Autoloading a Playback within a Cue List

 You can program a cue within a cue list to automatically load one or more playbacks when the cue fires.
 The playback can be a single cue, a chase or another cue list.
 This can be a useful way to trigger chases or effects from the cue list.